SGhantous/Tic-Tac-Toe/README.md

 1. Download assignment1server.jar and assignment1client.jar executable jar files.
 2. Execute assignment1server.jar.
 This will start a server process that listens on port 5555 for two connections.
 3. Execute assignment1client.jar.
 This will open a login screen.
 Enter localhost for Server, 5555 for port, and desired username for Player 1.
 4. Execute another instance of assignment1Client.jar.
-Enter localast for Server, 5555 for port, and desired username for Player 2.
+Enter localhost for Server, 5555 for port, and desired username for Player 2.
 5. Enjoy a game of Tic Tac Toe!

 To play game remotely: